 Public transport in Iceland kind of sucks, especially when getting away from the main ring road around the country, so expect that when going there.

-Personally I hitch-hiked from Reykjavik (see what you can do in Reykjavik in one day) to the beginning and it was easy.
-I camped overnight en-route simply because of starting late in the day getting out of Reykjavik
+Personally, I hitch-hiked from Reykjavik to the beginning and it was easy.
+I camped overnight en route simply because of starting late in the day getting out of Reykjavik

 Plenty of people hitch-hike in Iceland and from what I gathered you don’t need to wait too long for a ride.